gurgunday/ghtml/README.md

 ## Security

-Like [similar](https://handlebarsjs.com/guide/#html-escaping) [tools](https://github.com/mde/ejs/blob/main/SECURITY.md#out-of-scope-vulnerabilities), `ghtml` does not prevent all kinds of XSS attacks.
-It is the responsibility of consumers to sanitize user inputs.
-Some inherently insecure uses include dynamically generating JavaScript, failing to quote HTML attribute values (especially when they contain expressions), and having unsanitized user-provided URLs.
+Like [similar](https://github.com/mde/ejs/blob/main/SECURITY.md#out-of-scope-vulnerabilities) [tools](https://handlebarsjs.com/guide/#html-escaping), ghtml does not prevent all kinds of XSS attacks.
+It is the responsibility of developers to sanitize user inputs.
+Some inherently insecure uses include dynamically generating JavaScript, failing to quote HTML attribute values (especially when they contain expressions), and relying on unsanitized user-provided URLs.